 Florida State University has implemented a computerized advising system to help both students and advisors monitor academic progress.
 The Academic Requirements Report outlines requirements the student has already met and those the student has yet to complete.
 Students may view their reports online by selecting the "My Academics" option within the Student Center, available through the myFSU portal.
 Individual requests for Academic Requirements Reports may be made at the Advising First Center for Academic Planning, A3200 University Center.

 FSU does not have a formal Pre-law major.
 Students can prepare for admission to law school through a variety of majors, ranging from the arts to technical/scientific disciplines.
 Often, a minor or emphasis in relevant legal related courses as well as out-of-classroom experiences, including leadership in student organizations, community service, international study and internships, add to student's preparation for admission to law school.
 Students interested in pursuing law after their undergraduate degree may contact an FSU Pre-law Advisor to discuss their goals, plans, undergraduate engagement, and the application process.
 Information on Pre-law Advisors, student organizations, and other pre-law resources may be found at http://prelaw.fsu.edu.

 The Pre-Health Professions Advising Office, part of the overall outreach effort of the Florida State University College of Medicine, provides career counseling to students interested in pursuing a career in the health sciences.
-Since there are no specific majors leading directly to individual health professions, advisors can assist students in developing strategies leading to acceptance into medical, dental, veterinary, and other programs.
+Advisors can assist students in developing strategies leading to acceptance into medical, dental, veterinary, and other programs.
 Students are encouraged to meet with an advisor as soon as possible in their college careers and at least once each semester thereafter.
 Information about pre-health organizations is also available through this office.
 For further information, visit the College of Medicine, 1160A MSB, or call (850) 644-7678.